toburger/toburger.github.com/_posts/2014-03-26-import-nuget-packages-to-fsharp-interactive-scripts.md

+---
-# IMPORT NUGET PACKAGES TO F# INTERACTIVE SCRIPTS
+title :   IMPORT NUGET PACKAGES TO F# INTERACTIVE SCRIPTS categories : [fsharp, nuget]
+---

 Yes, it’s been a long time (exactly one year, but that’s a coincidence) since my last blog post.
 The main reason was that in the last year I learnt F# and slowly I have the feeling that I have understood the language and especially the paradigm shift that comes with F#.